jbmusso/grex/README.md

 Grex establishes a slight difference between executing and fetching.

-While `client.exec()` returns a raw Rexster response object, `client.fetch()` directly returns the `results` part of the response object, allowing you to directly manipulate objects in your scripts without having to call `response.results`.
+While `client.execute()` returns a raw Rexster response object, `client.fetch()` directly returns the `results` part of the response object, allowing you to directly manipulate objects in your scripts without having to call `response.results`.

 ```javascript
 var query = g.V('type', 'user');